kaltura/nginx-vod-module/README.md

 * `bitrate` - an object that can be used to set the bitrate for the different media types, in bits per second.
 For example, `{"v": 900000, "a": 64000}`.
 If the bitrate is not supplied, nginx-vod-module will estimate it based on the last clip in the sequence.
+* `avg_bitrate` - an object that can be used to set the average bitrate for the different media types, in bits per second.
+See `bitrate` above for a sample object.
+If specified, the module will use the value to populate the AVERAGE-BANDWIDTH attribute of `#EXT-X-STREAM-INF` in HLS.

 #### Clip (abstract)